glomex/gcdt-docs/docs/20_kumo.md

     gcdt_signals.initialized.disconnect(my_hook)
 ```

+One kumo speciality for the `command_finalized` hook is that you can access the context attribute 'stack_output'. to access
+and use outputs of your stack within the hook implementation.

 ### Kumo legacy hooks

-The hooks in this section are deprecated please use gcdt lifecycle hooks (see above)
+The hooks in this section are deprecated please use gcdt lifecycle hooks (see above).

+**Please note the legacy hooks will be removed with the next minor release (v 0.2.0).**

 kumo offers numerous hook functions that get called during the lifecycle of a kumo deploy run: